We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Phosphodiesterase 5 (PDE5) inhibitors are a type of drug that can affect blood flow and how cells communicate in the body.
 PDE5 inhibitors can also appear in some foods and supplements.

-People may take PDE5 inhibitors to manage conditions such as erectile dysfunction or pulmonary hypertension.
+People may take PDE5 inhibitors to manage conditions such as erectile dysfunction (ED) or pulmonary hypertension.

 In this article, we explain how PDE5 inhibitors work and the potential risks and side effects of taking them.
 We also provide a list of drugs and substances that contain them.